 Q: Can I submit a script I've already written?

 A: No, this is a speed screenwriting competition.
 Everyone writes with the same restrictions.

 Q: Why should I grant a license to students?
 Won't they just make an amateur film and make me look bad?

 A: At 168 we want students to succeed.
 Since the biggest problem is STORY, this license starts them off with a great foundation, so they can concentrate on learning filmmaking.
 That's where you come in.
 Writers grant a non-exclusive license of your script to students for use in producing a film.
 You will receive credit on the film (if desired).
 Students shall consult with writers and will change the name of the short film to an acceptable title if the writer so desires.
 The film shall be credited as “A Write of Passage Student Film.”

 Q: After the winner is announced, can writers continue revising their scripts and enter the film in the 168 Film Festival?
-A: Yes, that is perfectly fine, but the finished script should not exceed 12 pages because the finished film cannot be longer than 11 minutes.
+A: Yes, that is perfectly fine, but the finished script should not exceed 12 pages because the finished film cannot be longer than 11 minutes (all told, including credits).